hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 Boards are required to have a name and a description.
 They may have a shorthand identifier (such as /r9k/) that can be used in URLs.

+### Board groups

+A board group is a utility that is used to logically section boards apart.
+Each board is either contained by another board or by a board group.
+Board groups are either orphans(contained at the root of the virtual tree of boards and board groups) or parented by another board group.

 ### Thread creation

 Threads are created and appended to boards.
 The interface that allows for thread